slerman12/Help-me/2-Opposing-views.md

 Damn.
 I'm sorry.
 This is hard.

 Clinicians come in, telling me I have to keep taking the benzos.
 It's not my choice.
 In the hospital, it was either that or court order.
 The dose is huge, bigger than I'd ever taken.
 And I'm familiar with benzo dose calculations because I had a prescription before, for stress-induced eczema, and social anxiety.
 And I remember carefully tabulating when I could take one, but I only took them rarely, mostly for social events.
 I knew they were dangerous.
-I warily took a quarter to a half of a milligram before, less than once per every two weeks, if that much, and that much left hangover symptoms.
+I warily took a quarter to a half of a milligram before, less than once per every two weeks, if that often, and that much left hangover symptoms.
 Not major hangovers, not like alcohol, but noticeable, next-day drowsiness and my cognition feeling blurred.
 That was before the hospitalization, at a once-at-most-two-weeks rate.
 The hospital rate was beyond unprecedented for me, a 5'5" 110lb guy.

 I had to stay there for a month and they forced me to take 48x that dosage reduced later to 12x that dosage, over the course of 3 times per day, every day.
 Think about that. $\frac{1}{4}$ to $\frac{1}{2}$ of a milligram, once every two weeks at most, had side effects. $48\text{x}$ $-$ $12\text{x}$ that dosage, but every day.